 This consultation and collaborative evaluation is ongoing from 2022-2023.
-A final report will be available in the spring of 2024.
-Data collected as part of this review is intended to inform instructional practices and may serve as a reference for future policy and decision-making.
+A final report was provided in the spring of 2024.
+Recommendation tracking began in 2024-2025 and will continue into 2025-2026.
+Data collected as part of this review will continue to inform instructional practices and may serve as a reference for future policy and decision-making.